top of page

 There's a quiet belief most high-functioning women carry without ever putting it into words: If I can still manage everything, I must be okay.

 It sounds reasonable.
-Logical, even.
-But it's a trap — because it turns your ability to cope into evidence that you don't need help.
-And so you keep going.
+It sounds logical, even.
+But it's a trap.
+This belief turns your ability to cope into evidence that you don't need help.
+So you keep going.
 You keep performing.
 You keep holding it all together while something inside you slowly unravels.

 That tension in your jaw.
 The tightness across your chest at three in the afternoon for no apparent reason.
 The way your mind starts spinning the moment you try to rest.
 The heaviness that arrives on Sunday evening — not because you dread Monday, but because you haven't stopped bracing for impact since last Monday.